FadhilPM/tp/docs/UserGuide.md

 * The search for `NAME` is case-insensitive. e.g `hans` will match `Hans`
 * Leading and trailing whitespaces around each `NAME` keyword will be trimmed.
 For example, "Hans   " (with trailing spaces) will be treated as "Hans", and "   Hans" (with leading spaces) will also be trimmed.
 * Spaces between `NAME` keywords will not be trimmed.
 For example, "Hans Bo" will be treated as two separate keywords, while "Ha ns" (with a space inside) will remain as-is and will not match "Hans".
-* Only the Person's name is searched.
+* Only the contact's name is searched.
 * Only full words will be matched e.g. `Han` will not match `Hans`
-* Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+* Contacts matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

 **Search by PHONE (`p/PHONE`)**
 * The order of the `PHONE` does not matter. e.g.`88888888 66666666` will match `66666666 88888888`.
 * Leading and trailing whitespaces around each `PHONE` keyword will be trimmed.
 For example, "88888888   " (with trailing spaces) will be treated as "88888888", and "   88888888" (with leading spaces) will also be trimmed.
 * Spaces between `PHONE` will not be trimmed.
 For example, "88888888   66666666" will be treated as two separate keywords, while "8888 8888" (with a space inside a number) will remain as-is and will not match "88888888".
-* Only the Person's phone number is searched.
+* Only the Contact's phone number is searched.
 * Only full phone numbers will be matched e.g `888` will not match `88888888`.

 Examples: